buyekeobare/alx_javascript/html_js_validation/README.md

 # Evaluation Quiz

-9. How can you display validation error messages to the user using JavaScript?
+1. How can you display validation error messages to the user using JavaScript?

 By appending error messages to the DOM dynamically

-10. How can you perform data validation during form submissions using JavaScript?
+2. How can you perform data validation during form submissions using JavaScript?
-    Score: 0.0

 By using the validate() function in JavaScript
-By adding event listeners to form submission events
-By using the HTML5 required attribute on form fields By using AJAX requests to validate data on the server side I don't know

-11. How can you reset a form to its initial state after submission using JavaScript?
+3. How can you reset a form to its initial state after submission using JavaScript?

 By using the reset() method on the form element

-17. How can you prevent a form from being submitted using JavaScript?
+4. How can you prevent a form from being submitted using JavaScript?

 By adding a return false statement in the form's onsubmit event

-18. How can you implement basic form validation using JavaScript?
+5. How can you implement basic form validation using JavaScript?

 By using the validate() function in JavaScript

-19. How can you handle form submissions and perform data validation using JavaScript?
+6. How can you handle form submissions and perform data validation using JavaScript?

 By manually extracting form data and validating it using conditional statements